Ryano756364/Pegasus/README.md

 # Pegasus
-## Professional pages for realtors and loan officers
+## Professional pages for realtors, loan officers, and title agencies